Skip to main content

 Waterway Access Permit FAQs

-Infographic saying all paddlecraft will be reqired to purchase and carry or display a waterway access permit on January 1, 2026
+Infographic saying, All paddlecraft will be reqired to purchase and carry or display a waterway access permit in 2026

 Permit sales for 2026 are available through the Boat Oregon Store.
 Look in the upper right-hand corner of the page and click "Online Services" to make your permit selection, then follow the prompts.